 Your first step is to check with your clogging instructor.
 Often times, your clogging instructor or director has a preference on the tap their dancers wear.
 Different taps produce slightly different sounds.
 If your group wants to sound alike, wearing the same style of tap is important.

 Clogging Taps are designed to produce our unique sound for clogging.
 They are not the same as tap shoes.
-(NOTE: In our youth program, we have our Tiny Tot dancers wear a white tap shoe we order from the same manufacturer as our favorite split sole.
+(HOWEVER: In our youth program, we have our Tiny Tot dancers wear a white tap shoe we order from the same manufacturer as our favorite split sole.
 We do this for cost reasons (around $20 compared to full price of a youth clogging shoe) as our littlest dancers are focusing more on rhythm and music skills and less on clogging steps.
 As these little ones transition to our clogging beginner skills, we get them into clogging shoes.)

 CLOGGING TAP OPTIONS: Buck taps, Regular taps, Bell Taps, Liberty Bell Taps

 We are a proud dealer for Stevens Clogging Supply.

 Stevens Clogging Supply manufactures the Stevens Stompers® clogging tap which come in 2 basic styles: Buck Taps and Regular Taps.
 Stevens Stompers® is a registered trademark of Stevens Clogging Supplies, Inc. Their taps are stamped, assembled and packaged in the US.